getodk/docs/docs/entities-intro.rst

 Entities can also be helpful for sharing data that rarely changes between multiple forms.
 For example, if all your forms need to use a country's districts, you can represent those once in an Entity List and share that list between the forms.
 This means if the districts do change, you can make the necessary updates in one place and know that all related forms will get the update.

 Entities are very powerful and it can be tempting to look for ways to use them in every project.
-This power comes at a cost of greater complexity and more potential for error, though!
+This power comes at a cost of greater complexity and more potential for error, though.
 When you use Entities, you have to consider the possibility that some users may be offline for some time, possibly resulting in conflicts.
 You also have to consider that Entities themselves will change over time and affect form design logic in ways you may not expect.

 How are Entities and longitudinal data collection related?
 ----------------------------------------------------------